 - A developmentally appropriate curriculum to meet the needs of each individual child

-- A quality nursery education
+- A quality nursery education and curriculum

 - Excellent staff to pupil ratios with a Key Worker approach for all